I want to do an addition. Am I supposed to call an architect? Or a builder? What does Design Build mean?

 Finger-Pointing

 Although the architect will serve as your agent in this process, it doesn’t mean they are infallible or some distant third-party.
 They are stakeholders in the project and will have opinions on how things should be done.
 They may also make mistakes.
 If there is a disagreement between the architect and the builder (architect says something was built wrong, contractor says drawings were incorrect) the owner gets caught in the middle, having to decide who is right, often without the technical knowledge to really make that determination.
-This doesn’t happen with Design-Build.
+This shouldn't happen with Design-Build.

 Design-Build:hiring the builder first

-You hire one company to design and build your project.
-You get one fixed price early in the project and you deal with one point of contact all the way through.
-Design-Build, easy.
 The strengths of this delivery method are as just described; you know the cost earlier and you deal with one person or one company the entire time.
 The trade off is that your project is not competitively bid and you don’t have someone working as your agent.
 Design-build can offer less transparency because you hire one company for one fixed price, you don’t necessarily get line item break outs for design, construction, etc. As friendly, honest and helpful as your contractor may be, the format of the relationship is adversarial.
 You have your interests, they have theirs, and the two might not always align.

-Even with Design-Build you will almost always have an architect working on your project.
-As described above, the architect in this scenario works for the design-build entity, not for you.
-At the residential scale design-build firms are usually builders, who then sub-contract out the architecture work to an architect they are familiar with.
-Some of the larger companies may have their own architect on staff, but typically the architect will have their own practice and sign a contract with the builder for your specific project.
-In this scenario you may or may not work directly with the architect…depends on how the contractor wants the relationships to work.
+At the residential scale design-build firms are usually contractors, who then sub-contract out the design work to someone they are familiar with.
+Some of the larger companies may have their own architect or draftsperson on staff.
+In this scenario you may or may not work directly with the architect…depends on how the contractor wants the relationships to work, because the person creating the design drawings does not work for you.

 Benefits of Design-Build